ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 **Critical Finding**

 The chart reveals a clear pattern in how different racial groups are treated once stopped.
 Black drivers are searched at a rate of 4.6%, while White drivers are searched at only 2.1%.
-This means Black drivers are **2.2 times more likely** to be searched than White drivers during a traffic stop.
+This means Black drivers are **2.2x more likely** to be searched than White drivers during a traffic stop.

-To put this in context, remember from Part 1 that Black drivers already experience disproportionate stop rates (48.8% of stops despite being 29.3% of the population).
+To put this in context, remember from Part 1 that Black drivers already experience disproportionate stop rates (**48.8%** of stops despite being **29.3%** of the population).
 Now we see a second layer of disparity.
 Even after being stopped, Black drivers face more than double the search rate of White drivers.

-While the "other" category shows a higher search rate at 5.1%, this represents only a small number of stops (2.3% of all stops), making it less statistically significant for our analysis.
+While the "other" category shows a higher search rate at **5.1%**, this represents only a small number of stops (**2.3%** of all stops), making it less statistically significant for our analysis.

 The comparison between Black and White drivers, representing the vast majority of stops in our dataset, provides the most meaningful insight into racial disparities in search practices.

 ### Breaking Down Search Types

-There are two types of searches officers can conduct.
-Person searches involve searching the driver's body, while vehicle searches involve searching the car.
+There are two types of searches officers can conduct; a vehicle search or a search on the driver's person.
 Is the racial disparity consistent across both search types?
 ```js
 const racePersonSearch = twoLevelRollUpFlatMap(
   raleighStops,